lmuntaner/sudokuSolver/README.md

 #Sudoku Solver

-The solving algorthm is not about trying all the possibilities.
-It goes step by step simulating the tools or mind uses to solve them.
+The solving algorithm is not about recursively trying all the possibilities.
+It goes step by step simulating the tools our mind uses to solve them.

-Unfortunately I haven't been able to reproduce all of the tools so far.
-Which means that there are some top level sudokus that the app can't solve.
+I have used some buttons to recreate the steps that the script uses.

 Check it out in the [link](http://solving-sudoku-by-steps.herokuapp.com)